-How to Combine Multiple Answers Into One Column With CONCAT
+How to Combine Multiple Records Into One Column With CONCAT

 If you had multiple records across different columns, how would you combine them into one?
 Rather than having to do this manually, you can use the CONCAT function.
 Find out how it works in this short blog by Happy’s Chief Happiness Officer, Henry Stewart.